fabianTMC/noderig/Readme.md

 ## Status

 Noderig is currently under development.
 Feel free to comment or contribute!
+This JSON version is based on the [original Sensision version](https://github.com/ovh/noderig)

 ## Building